 Ultimately, you should be paid what your skills are worth.
 However, many developers remain underpaid because they simply don’t realize how valuable their skills are to employers.
 If you are coding every day, it can be easy to forget just how few people have the skills that you have.

-For this reason, you should never work for free.
-If you are just starting out on a development career, it can be tempting to take unpaid internships, or other unpaid work, in order to “build up your portfolio”.
+For this reason, you should never work for free as software developers.
+If you are just starting on a development career, it can be tempting to take unpaid internships, or other unpaid work, to “build up your portfolio”.
 This, unfortunately, is something of a fool’s errand.
 Quality employers will never ask you to work for free, and will always pay you properly for your work.

-The three elements above should all be involved in setting your quotes to employers, but you should also not be afraid to vary this as the situation demands.
-Just make sure that the rest of your personal finances are as carefully thought through as your development rate, and you’ll be well on your way to becoming the next Bill Gates.
+The three elements above should all be involved in setting your quotes to employers as software developers, but you should also not be afraid to vary this as the situation demands.
+Just make sure that the rest of your finances are as carefully thought through as your development rate, and you’ll be well on your way to becoming the next Bill Gates.